Head-to-Head

 Shortcomings icon

-• Proving whether a control is actively being exploited without exporting data
+• Struggles to prove whether a misconfiguration is actively being exploited without a SIEM export

 Data exposure verification icon